Belgium seeks to have potato fries declared cultural heritage

 There are some 5,000 of these in Belgium, making them 10 times more common, per capita, than McDonald’s restaurants in the United States.

-To become recognized by the United Nations’ cultural arm UNESCO, they need to be endorsed by a minister of culture, and Belgium has three of them.
+To become recognised by the United Nations’ cultural arm UNESCO, they need to be endorsed by a minister of culture, and Belgium has three of them.

 UNAFRI, the national association of fritkot owners, which started the drive, says the unpolished establishments are uniquely Belgian, combining the country’s embrace of chaos with a dislike of corporate uniformity.